About This Listing

 Interaction with Guests

 I am available to interact as much or as little as possible as everyone has a different requirement.
-I am normally working through the week 10am - 6pm.
+I am normally working part time some days in the week.

 I love that my neighbourhood is small and friendly with unique local shops.
 I am a huge supporter of small business.

 24 hour transit 30 seconds from the house.
 Bicycles also available to borrow if you wish - locks and helmets provided.
 It's the best way to see the city.
 The 501 transit route runs east to the beaches and west through the downtown and beyond - 24 hours...$3 for transit in Toronto - always get a transfer and connect to subway, buses, etc for your trip.

 Car rentals - Advantage Car Rental 30 seconds from the house along Queen Street East

 Transit to the house is easy via taxi, public transport and driving.
 Note that there is no longer an airport shuttle bus from the airport into the hotels downtown.
 Public transit takes about the same time anyway.

 NO smoking in the house.
 No other pets, please.

 Other than that, relax, put your feet up, turn on the tv, computer, stereo, grab a drink, a beer, whatever you need and enjoy your time in the house.